AutoResearch/autodoc/README.md

 autodoc generate <autora python file>
 ```

+## Running on Colab

+A notebook for testing different prompts can be run on Google Colab through [this link](https://colab.research.google.com/github/AutoResearch/autodoc/blob/main/notebooks/generate.ipynb).
+Be sure to change the Runtime type to a T4 GPU.

 ## Running AzureML pipelines

 This repo contains the evaluation and training pipelines for AutoDoc.